 You can also configure Ivanti Voice to create a voice message recording that is stored in the Attachment tab of the created incident instance.

 The .wav file is stored as a URL.

 1.Open the incident instance created by the phone call.

 3.Click the attachment link to play the recording on your installed media player.

 You can configure Ivanti Voice to create incidents and perform other activities in the Self-Service Portal from phone calls.
-You can also configure the system to create "screen pops" in Service Manager when an agent answers a call.
-You create the "screen pops" by using a set of application building blocks designed to integrate with Service Manager.
+You can also configure the system to create "screen pops" in Neurons for ITSM when an agent answers a call.
+You create the "screen pops" by using a set of application building blocks designed to integrate with Neurons for ITSM.